The Optometry Admission Test (OAT)

 Are there policies and procedures to support fairness in testing?

 Yes.
-Fairness in testing is of vital importance, and is in fact fundamental to an examination’s validity.
+Fairness in testing is of vital importance, and is fundamental to an examination’s validity.
 Fairness considerations are embedded throughout the OAT program, affecting every aspect of how this examination is constructed, administered, scored, and reported.
 Read more in The OAT Program: Overview of Policies and Procedures Supporting and Promoting Fairness (PDF).

 The OAT Examinee Information Report provides general demographic information on examinees who have applied to take the OAT.
 Trend tables are included to identify changes taking place among examinees.
 This information may be of use to optometry schools as they review their admission procedures.